Published on February 9th, 20180

 In truth and in fact, most consumers who join Defendants’ program never make six figures, or any substantial amount of money.
 Defendants’ “system” consists of little more than high-pressure sales tactics to get consumers to pay hundreds or thousands of dollars to Defendants.
 Most consumers make little or nothing, and do not recoup their investment.

 The two-count complaint seeks to hold defendants liable for misrepresentations regarding earnings and misrepresentations regarding goods and services provided.
-The court has scheduled a Feb.
-15 hearing date to determine if its injunction order should continue throughout the course of the litigation.
+The court scheduled a March 5 hearing date to determine if its injunction order should continue throughout the course of the litigation.
+One piece of evidence used at the injunction hearing detailed the process used to recruit new distributors with the “hook” being “make 6 figures in 90 days.”

 In what may be a new strategy for the FTC, this lawsuit focuses almost exclusively on the deceptive income claims being made by defendants and does not charge that Digital Altitude is a pyramid scheme, although the complaint does mention the business’ recruitment focus, which is a hallmark of a pyramid scheme, stating: